 Are you interested in joining the army of egg donors, but are unsure on how to donate eggs?
-At Bridge we provide egg donation services for people to give life to those who struggle with fertility problems.
+At Bridge we provide egg donation services via the London Egg Bank for people to give life to those who struggle with fertility problems.

 In the UK egg donors must normally: